 One of the relevant questions in stochastic analysis is how to represent random fields discretely, in a manner suitable for use in numerical computation.
-The essential step is to break down the representation into a tractable number of mutually independent random variables, whose combination preserves the stochastic variability of the process [17, 33].
-One representation that is of particular interest is the truncated Karhunen-Loève series expansion or KLE [32, 45].
-The KLE decomposes a stochastic process into an infinite series of pairwise uncorrelated random variables and pairwise L^2 -orthogonal basis functions.
-Truncating the series expansion after M terms yields the best M-term linear approximation of the random field, in the sense that the total mean squared error is minimized [20].
-The KLE is useful in practice when satisfactory accuracy is attained with no more than 20-30 terms [17, 63].
+The essential step is to break down the representation into a tractable number of mutually independent random variables, whose combination preserves the stochastic variability of the process [3,4].
+One representation that is of particular interest is the truncated Karhunen-Loève series expansion or KLE [5,6].
+The KLE decomposes a stochastic process into an infinite series of pairwise uncorrelated random variables and pairwise $L^2$ -orthogonal basis functions.
+Truncating the series expansion after M terms yields the best M-term linear approximation of the random field, in the sense that the total mean squared error is minimized [7].
+The KLE is useful in practice when satisfactory accuracy is attained with no more than 20-30 terms [3,8].

-Computation of the truncated KL expansion requires the solution of a homogeneous Fredholm integral eigenvalue problem (IEVP) of the second kind.
+Computation of the truncated KLE requires the solution of a homogeneous Fredholm integral eigenvalue problem (IEVP) of the second kind.
 In general this is only possible numerically.
-The most popular numerical methods to solve IEVPs are the Nyström method, degenerate kernel methods and the collocation and Galerkin method [5, 37].
+The most popular numerical methods to solve IEVPs are the Nyström method, degenerate kernel methods and the collocation and Galerkin method [9,10].
 The Galerkin method is widely regarded as superior due to its approximation properties and solid theoretical foundation.
-Specifically, it can be shown that the eigenvalues converge monotonically towards the exact eigenvalues and, by construction, the modes preserve exactly the L^2 orthogonality property of the analytical mode-shapes [17].
+Specifically, it can be shown that the eigenvalues converge monotonically towards the exact eigenvalues and, by construction, that the modes preserve exactly the $L^2$ -orthogonality property of the analytical mode-shapes [3].